wavefrontHQ/docs/pages/doc/proxies_container.md

 {% include tip.html content="Setting a memory limit is highly recommended. " %}

-To restrict a container's memory usage to 2 GB with `docker run`:
+For example, to restrict a container's memory usage to 2 GB with `docker run`:
 ```
 docker run -d \
 ...
+...
  -e JAVA_HEAP_USAGE="1650m" \
  -m 2g \
+...
 ...
 wavefronthq/proxy:latest
 ```

 To limit memory usage of the container in Kubernetes use the `resources.limits.memory` property of a container definition.
 See the [Kubernetes doc](https://kubernetes.io/docs/tasks/configure-pod-container/assign-memory-resource/).